Quick Crochet Blanket Borders (Fast & Easy)

 Why use a border?
 A crocheted stitch edging adds a finished edging to any blanket project to give it a clean, polished look.
 Basically, borders are just a quick and simple way to add a little something extra to a blanket or baby blanket project.

-Top Reason to Use Borders
+Top Reason to Use Borders on Blankets

 - Hides mistakes and imperfections